Skip to content

 1. Create a managed cluster in the Kupe Cloud console.

-4. Validate metrics, logs, and events.
+5. Validate health, logs, and metrics.

 • Kupe Cloud account access.

-• Basic kubectl knowledge.
+• kubectl installed locally.

 In the console: